simplocms/docs/docs/core/helpers.md

 ### Obfuscate Email

-You know certainly situation, when you need to show contact email address for all visitors of your website, but you are afraid because of security issue.
+You know certainly situation, when you need to show contact email address for all visitors of your website, but you are afraid because of a security issue.
 Robots can scan your website, get and save this email address and then send spam posts to this email.
-If you want to avoid these potential problems, it's necessary to show email address with safety way and don't show email address in raw format.
+If you want to avoid these potential security policies, it's necessary to show email address with safety way and don't show email address in a raw format.

 For these purpose, SIMPLO CMS offers `App\Helpers\EmailObfuscator` helper class with a few helper methods for different display format of email addresses.